 These systems are not too dissimilar from vertical farming applications.
-The motivation is the maximisation of agriculture production inside a reduced footprint, will minimising energy consumption and inputs such as water, fertilisers, herbicides or pesticides.
+The motivation is to maximise agriculture production inside a reduced footprint, which will minimise energy consumption and inputs such as water, fertiliser, herbicides, or pesticides.
 Plant factories are popping up all over the world in repurposed building and warehouses.

 From a research perspective, the advantages of utilising indoor CE’s for agricultural research purposes include: